 - hat or mitts in a special design or with a special character

-The hat my 1 year old gave to my older daughter as a Christmas gift last year.
-The 4 year old LOVED the hat, and I loved that it only cost about $5 on sale ... and she needed a hat anyway. |
+The 4 year old LOVED the hat, and I loved that it only cost about $5 on sale ... and she needed a hat anyway.

-Great blog, Marianne!
+1. Great blog, Marianne!
 We are doing the hat/mitts thing for one of our kids.
 She actually asked for one of those animal character hats.
 Perfect!

-ReplyDeleteMelissa Simon
+Melissa Simon